-6. TIMESCALES
+7. TIMESCALES

-- 6.1 Norland will not normally consider a complaint which is raised more than 30 calendar days after the incident giving rise to the complaint unless there are good and independently verifiable reasons for the delay. - 6.2 In the event that you feel there are good reasons for the delay, you should let Norland know of those reasons and should support this with independently verifiable evidence in writing from a relevant professional (eg. GP or other registered clinician). - 6.3 Norland aims to resolve matters as quickly as possible.
-Norland aims to give decisions within the following timescales: - (a) Informal: not normally more than 10 working days of the matter being raised with the person responsible (see 5.1.6) - (b) Stage 1: within 15 working days of Norland receiving a formal complaint (see 5.2.4) - (c) Stage 2: within 20 working days of initial receipt of the complaint at Stage 2 (see 5.3.2)

-If the matter requires further investigation and the time scales cannot be achieved, you will be informed of the delay in writing and the reasons for it.
+- 7.1 Norland will not normally consider a complaint which is raised more than 30 calendar days after the incident giving rise to the complaint unless there are good and independently verifiable reasons for the delay. - 7.2 In the event that you feel there are good reasons for the delay, you should let Norland know of those reasons and should support this with independently verifiable evidence in writing from a relevant professional (eg. GP or other registered clinician). - 7.3 Norland aims to resolve matters as quickly as possible.
+Norland aims to give decisions within the following timescales: - (a) Stage 1 Informal: not normally more than 15 working days of the matter being raised with the person responsible (see 5.1.3) - (b) Stage 2 Formal: within 20 working days of Norland receiving a formal complaint (see 5.2.4) - (c) Stage 3 Review: within 20 working days of initial receipt of the complaint at Stage 2 (see 5.3.4) - (d) Appeals: within 20 working days of receipt of the appeal (see 6.3) - 7.4 If the matter requires further investigation and the time scales cannot be achieved, you will be informed of the delay in writing and the reasons for it.